Table of Contents

 Another factor that comes under managing delivery is the date and time of delivery.
 According to the Online Foodservice Consumer report, one-third of the survey’s respondents were willing to pay a higher fee for faster delivery service.
 This just shows how customers are often bothered when food delivery is unreliable and not on time.

 There are several reasons why the food can arrive late and some of them include traffic, employee-related issues, the volume of the order, etc. The logistics predicament certainly rings true because of how far exactly is your restaurant willing to deliver.
 Aspects such as specificity of area, number of drivers, delivery radius are just some of the logistics-related issues that restaurants face.

-Create your very own WooCommerce Online Food Ordering and Delivery website
+Setup WooCommerce Online Food Ordering and Delivery Website Using Restaurant Ordering Plugin

 Creating a WooCommerce online food ordering and delivery website is just a matter of a few steps which you can easily configure with this post.
 After figuring out your WordPress site, you can install the WooCommerce plugin on it.
 Once that is done, the next step would be adding food items as WooCommerce Products.